gobuffalo/buffalo/README.md

 # Buffalo

-### **As of December 1st, 2019 Buffalo, and all related packages, require Go Modules and the use of the `GOPATH` is no longer supported.**

-Please see this blog post for more information [https://blog.gobuffalo.io/the-road-to-1-0-requiring-modules-5672c6b015e5.](https://blog.gobuffalo.io/the-road-to-1-0-requiring-modules-5672c6b015e5).

----

 A Go web development eco-system, designed to make your project easier.

 Buffalo helps you to generate a web project that already has everything from front-end (JavaScript, SCSS, etc.) to the back-end (database, routing, etc.) already hooked up and ready to run.
 From there it provides easy APIs to build your web application quickly in Go.